CentOS-PaaS-SIG/ci-pipeline/README.md

 ## What Does CI/CD Mean in the Context of the CI-Pipeline Project?

 True CI starts at gating developers before code is integrated into the general code base to find bugs sooner.
-It is lest costly for the developer that changed the code to fix their own issues before the code is merged into the repo.
+It is less costly for the developer that changed the code to fix their own issues before the code is merged into the repo.
 Obviously there is a certain balance of what testing/validation is run and time to get feedback to the developer and this may vary among projects.

 ## CI-Pipeline Overview

 CI in general is the continuous integration of components/projects/products and validating these work together and then providing feedback to developers.
-Continuous delivery is the act of taking these integrated components that have been validated and are stable and deliverying them on with consistency over and over efficiently.
+Continuous delivery is the act of taking these integrated components that have been validated and are stable and deliverying them with consistency over and over efficiently.
-Continuous deployment allows us to take the deliverable and deploy it on some set of infrastructure to be used in a developement, stage, and/or production environments. <br><br>
+Continuous deployment allows us to take the deliverable and deploy it on some set of infrastructure to be used in a development, stage, and/or production environments. <br><br>

 The way continuous integration works is that robots test every change.
 They can then tell you which change caused the integrated result to break.
 We can then “gate” that change and ask a human to fix it.
-When those changes are small and regular, the robots can gate it, and it’s trivial for a packager or developer to quickly see why and how the change broke the operating system.
+When those changes are small and regular, the robots can gate it, and it’s trivial for a developer to quickly see why and how the change broke the code.
 On the other hand, if the changes that flow into continuous integration are massive bundles of changes, with months between them, with myriad test failures, then it becomes a tedious never-ending process to dissect them and figure out what went wrong.
 The effect of continuous integration evaporates.
 Hence we arrive at the following truth: <br>